GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ChatClient.handlePushMessage(pushMessage)
 ```

 It's important that you set the `messageId`, `channelId` and `channelType` properties of the message, before sending it to the `ChatClient`.
-This is all you need to do client-side to integrate push notification by yourselves!
+This is all you need to do client-side to integrate push notifications by yourselves!

 We also provide some [Companion Artifacts](#companion-artifacts) that help you with the integration process.